meltaylor78/pie_junkie/TESTING.md

 ### <ins>Python_Code_Validation</ins>
 For the python files, I have used <a href="https://jshint.com/">PEP8 online</a>, to check all the files are PEP8 Complient.
-All .py files were test in the PEP8 online resources, ther were some issues displayed but I have decided not update these as they were causing functional issuse that I could not fix.
+All .py files were tested in the PEP8 online resources, there were some issues displayed but I have decided not update these as they were causing functional issuse that I could not fix.
 All other issues with PEP8 compliance were resolved.